nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The number of doses in the series which are required for immunity.
+The number of doses in the series which are required for vaccination given (at the time it was given).

 ### vaccinationProtocol.targetDisease